 Being very pleased that he liked the results and wanting to impress him, I naturally proceeded to OCR his entire magazine and book library.
 And I thought it was especially generous of him to make further efforts optional – considering he had just given me his DVD.
 Since I enjoy enhancing and improving things, I took the time to color correct and upgrade all of the covers, and add his credit metadata to the PDFs.
 And then I became a little obsessed and created a DVD called “Nibble Disassembled” with extracted pages organized into different categories of hardware, software, AppleFest, etc. in an attempt to showcase the ads.

-And enjoying his monthly “Viewpoint” editorials, I thought, “Why not create a PDF archive of all of those!”
-So that’s what I did in early 2009 and Mike ended up selling his Viewpoints as a separate PDF collection!
+After reviewing the magazines, I was reminded how interesting and educational his editorials were.
+Inspiration struck in early 2009, so I compiled all of the Viewpoint articles into single PDF and encouraged Mike to sell them as a standalone reference.
+He did.
 While each of these elements took time, it was worth it to me – I wanted to give something back to Mike who had done so many wonderful things for the Apple II world.
 Here are a few more replies: